fledge-iot/fledge/docs/tuning_fledge.rst

 Fledge comes with a number of storage plugins that may be used, each one has it benefits and limitations, below is an overview of each of the plugins that are currently included with Fledge.

 sqlite
     The default storage plugin that is used.
 It is implemented using the *SQLite* database and is capable of storing both configuration and reading data.
 It is optimized to allow parallelism when multiple assets are being ingested into the Fledge instance.
 It does however have limitations on the number of different assets that can be ingested within an instance.
+The precise limit is dependent upon a number of other factors, but is of the order of 900 unique asset names per instance.
 This is a good general purpose storage plugin and can manage reasonably high rates of data reading.

 sqlitelb
     This is another *SQLite* based plugin able to store both readings and configuration data.
+It is designed for lower bandwidth data, hence the name suffix *lb*.
 It does not have the same parallelism optimization as the default *sqlite* plugin, and is therefore less good when high rate data spread across multiple assets is being ingested.
 However it does perform well when ingesting high rates of a single asset or low rates of a very large number of assets.
 It does not have any limitations on the number of different assets that can be stored within the Fledge instance.

 sqlitememory
-    This is a *SQLite* plugin that can only be used to store reading data, it must be used in conjunction with another plugin that will be used to store the configuration.
+    This is a *SQLite* based plugin that uses in memory tables and can only be used to store reading data, it must be used in conjunction with another plugin that will be used to store the configuration.
 Reading data is stored in tables in memory and thus very high bandwidth data can be supported.
 If Fledge is shutdown however the data stored in these tables will be lost.

 postgres
-    This plugin is implemented using the *PostgreSQL* SQL database and supports the storage of both configuration and reading data.
+    This plugin is implemented using the *PostgreSQL* database and supports the storage of both configuration and reading data.
 It uses the standard Postgres storage engine and benefits from the additional features of Postgres for security and replication.
 It is capable of high levels of concurrency however has slightly less overall performance than the *sqlite* plugins.
 Postgres also does not work well with certain types of storage media, such as SD cards as it has a higher ware rate on the media.

 In most cases the default *sqlite* storage plugin is perfectly acceptable, however if very high data rates, or huge volumes of data (i.e. large images at a reasonably high rate) are ingested this plugin can start to exhibit issues.
 This usually exhibits itself by large queues building in the south service or in extreme cases by transaction failure messages in the log for the storage service.
-If this happens then the recommended course of action is to either switch to an in-memory plugin, *sqlitememory*, or investigate the media where the data is stored.
+If this happens then the recommended course of action is to either switch to a plugin that stores data in memory rather than on external storage, *sqlitememory*, or investigate the media where the data is stored.
 Low performance storage will adversely impact the *sqlite* plugin.

 The *sqlite* plugin may also prove less than optimal if you are ingested many hundreds of different assets in the same Fledge instance.
 The *sqlite* plugin has been optimized to allow concurrent south services to write to the storage in parallel.
 This is done by the use of multiple databases to improve the concurrency, however there is a limit, imposed by the number of open databases that can be supported.
 If this limit is exceeded it is recommend to switch to the *sqlitelb* plugin.
 There are configuration options regarding how these databases are used that can change the point at which it becomes necessary to switch to the other plugin.